 Submit a copy of your BIRP to GPC.

-All personnel involved with facilitating international arrivals must complete the Seaports FPOE biosecurity awareness eLearning package and maintain attendance records.
+All personnel involved with facilitating international arrivals must complete the Seaports FPOE biosecurity awareness eLearning package by clicking the button below and maintain attendance records.

 Inform GPC of any fundamental changes to your existing operations or changes to your BIRP.